All Episodes

 But to argue, and this is something I've never been able to get over in my adult life, that Richard Nixon was somehow much worse, integrity-wise, than Lyndon Baines Johnson defies incredulity.

-I mean, th th this is a stretch.
+I mean, this is a stretch.

 Anybody remember the Bobby Baker scandal?

-Anybody remember the Gulf of Tonkin, talking about getting this into a war that Congress did not debate?
+Anybody remember the Gulf of Tonkin talking about getting this into a war that Congress did not debate?

-I mean, Johnson and pressuring broadcasters, you name it.
+I mean, Johnson and pressuring broadcasters, you name it, but Nixon was the corrupt president.

-Blogoyevitch is no saint, but why did Fitzgerald cut short the investigation and get this out into the public domain pronto?
+Blagojevich is no saint, but why did Fitzgerald cut short the investigation and get this out into the public domain pronto?

-Why did Barack's transition team say, well, we got to wait until the prosecutor, the prosecutor asked us to wait until December 23rd to release this information.
+Why did Barack's transition team say, well, we got to wait until the prosecutor, the prosecutor asked us to wait until December 23rd to release this information?

 Had to wait.